-- To consult, as early as possible, the PCCCFO and the CCCFO in respect of any partnering arrangements to ensure the correct treatment of taxation and other accounting arrangements - To produce a Memorandum of Understanding (MOU), funding arrangement or conditions of funding as appropriate for any partnership arrangement incorporating appropriate terms and conditions for the project; this document should be signed by the Chief Executive
+- To consult, as early as possible, the Joint CFO in respect of any partnering arrangements to ensure the correct treatment of taxation and other auditing and accounting arrangements. - To produce a Memorandum of Understanding (MOU), funding arrangement or conditions of funding as appropriate for any partnership arrangement incorporating appropriate terms and conditions for the project; this document should be signed by the Chief Executive.

-• To ensure approval is granted from the Commissioner prior to entering into any contracts
+• To ensure approval is granted from the Commissioner prior to entering into any contracts.

-Responsibilities of the Chief Executive
+Responsibilities of the Chief Executive / Deputy Chief Executive